-So, what will this year's Harris Student Design Challenge look like?
+So, what will this year's Code Forward Design Challenge look like?
 And when will it launch?
 Good questions!

 It will formally launch when we have a working Unity package to support your programming efforts, and when a minimal set of documents explaining the API, Challenge description, rules, and objectives are ready.
 Until then, we will make available preliminary documents and open registration on our (this) new website.

 The competition itself should be interesting, with the primary goal of demonstrating that most parts of the Challenge are functional.
 Every team can help us "knock out the bugs" and literally be part of the development team.